Ryunosuke Kamiki

-Personal life
+Biography

-Kamiki was born on May 19, 1993.
+Kamiki was born on 19 May 1993, in Saitama Prefecture.
 He was fragile in infancy, spending months in intensive care, and at one point was given only a 1% chance of survival.
 He was not discharged from the hospital until he was seven months of age.
 Doctors believed that even if he survived, he would live his life with disability.
 His mother came up with the idea of making him a child actor to leave concrete proof of his existence.
 His family consists of his grandparents, father, mother, an older sister (11 years older than him) and two nieces.
 His grandmother died in 2020.

 Career

 Kamiki began acting as a child actor after entering the Central Group talent agency.
 His first commercial was for a Toy Box when he was only two years old.
 He made his television debut with the 1999 drama Good News in a lead role.
-In 2001, when he was five years old, he was personally scouted by Hayao Miyazaki.
+In 2001, when he was eight years old, he was personally scouted by Hayao Miyazaki.
 Kamiki went on to voice characters in many of Studio Ghibli's feature films, giving him the title of the Ghibli Child.
 In 2004, he led the film Backdrop del mio Papa, for which he won his first award.
 In the following years, he continued to work both as an actor and voice actor, winning awards every two years.
 Kamiki won the Rookie Award 2020 at the Elan d'or Awards, one of the most prestigious awards in Japan.

-On March 16, 2021, Kamiki left Amuse and founded Co-LaVo along with Takeru Satoh.
+On 16 March 2021, Kamiki left Amuse and founded Co-LaVo along with Takeru Satoh.